Bioconductor/BBS/README.md

 machines, the build system runs as *biocbuild*.

-The crontab for the *biocbuild* user on one of the Linux build machines (a/k/a master build nodes) lists all tasks involved in the builds.
+The crontab for the *biocbuild* user on one of the Linux build machines (a/k/a primary build nodes) lists all tasks involved in the builds.
 A visual summary of these same tasks (with Windows and Mac added) is in the [Build Machines Daily Schedule](https://docs.google.com/document/d/1Ubp7Tcxr1I1HQ8Xrp9f73P40YQ0qhWQ_hSmHs05Ln_M/edit#heading=h.r7sorafgdpnf).

 #### prerun

-The first line in the crontab on the master Linux builder is the start of the prerun script:
+The first line in the crontab on the primary Linux builder is the start of the prerun script:

     # prerun
     00 17 * * * /bin/bash --login -c 'cd /home/biocbuild/BBS/3.6/bioc/`hostname` && ./prerun.sh >>/home/biocbuild/bbs-3.6-bioc/log/`hostname`-`date +\%Y\%m\%d`-prerun.log 2>&1'

-The *prerun* step happens only on the master build node. `prerun.sh` sources `config.sh` and then calls python script `BBS-prerun.py`.
+The *prerun* step happens only on the primary build node. `prerun.sh` sources `config.sh` and then calls python script `BBS-prerun.py`.

 ##### config.sh